 The gas-powered models will need to be checked and topped up.
 On some hedge trimmers, you can use a grease gun to pack the transmission through a maintenance grease nipple or bung.

 Other less thoughtful manufacturers make you remove the transmission cover plate.
-You should check and top up about every 25 hours of use, or every 3 seasons.
+You should check and top up about every 25 hours of use or every three seasons.

 You may also find the “Hedge trimmer troubleshooting page” useful.

-Grease – Remove the transmission bung to fill transmission grease, don’t fill to the very top as the grease needs space to move around when the blades are moving.
+Grease – Remove the transmission bung to fill the transmission grease; don’t fill to the very top, as the grease needs space to move around when the blades are moving.

 Hedge Trimmer Storage

 Electric, battery, or gas-powered blade care is the same.
 Clean down the blades after use using a stiff brush and a cloth to remove any foliage.